O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 6. O the bleeding drops of red,

-👉 He sees drops of blood, which suggest that something terrible has happened.
+👉 The poet sees drops of blood and realizes that something terrible has happened.
+This image creates a feeling of sadness and tragedy.

 7. Where on the deck my Captain lies,

-👉 The poet notices that the captain is lying on the deck of the ship.
+👉 He notices that his beloved captain is lying motionless on the deck of the ship instead of sharing in the celebration.

 8. Fallen cold and dead.